-At UCI Law, you dig in right from the start and don't have to wait to do real work.
-You will engage with clients in your first semester.
-Our curriculum is innovative, including our innovative first-year Legal Profession course.
-Experiential learning is also infused throughout the curriculum, including in our first-year Lawyering Skills Program and our Pro Bono Program.
+At UC Irvine Law, you dig in right from the start and don't have to wait to do real work.
+You will engage with clients in your first semester and over 90 percent of first-year students will do pro bono work in the first few months of law school.
+Experiential and innovative learning is also infused throughout the curriculum, including in our first-year Lawyering Skills Program, our first-year Legal Profession course, and our extensive clinical program, which is one of the finest in the nation.
 These hands-on experiences, combined with the learning that occurs in the classroom, will force you to think critically and responsibly about the law and the way it impacts individuals and society.
-Each year, UCI Law students give back to the local community, and we have one of the largest pro bono programs in the United States.
-Also, through working with our centers, institutes, initiatives and clinics, and through an array of student organizations, you will be actively engaged in helping others and working with scholars and practitioners.
-Our approach is reflected in UCI Law's stellar national rankings for clinical training, practical experience, legal writing and public service.
+Each year, UC Irvine Law students give back to the local community, and we have one of the largest pro bono programs in the United States.
+Also, through working with our centers, institutes, initiatives and programs, and through an array of student organizations, you will be actively engaged in helping others and working with scholars and practitioners.
+We are home to the renowned Fred T. Korematsu Center for Law and Equality, one of only three law schools in the United States with a Korea Law Center, one of the leaders in Law and Society, and home to many other centers and initiatives that make a unique difference (e.g., the UC Irvine Initiative to End Family Violence; our Center for Land, Environment, and Natural Resources; our Student Loan Law Initiative; our UC Irvine Center for Legal Philosophy; our Center for Empirical Legal Work on the Legal Profession and many more).

+Our approach is reflected in UC Irvine Law's stellar national rankings for clinical training, practical experience, legal writing and public service.
 We are a top 10 school for all these things, and it makes for an exceptional education.

 Community is paramount to us, too.
 You will find lifelong friends among your remarkable classmates who hail from all over the world, but you will also develop friendships working closely with faculty and staff.
-Part of what makes our community exceptional is its shared commitment to inclusive excellence.
+Part of what makes our community exceptional is our shared commitment to inclusive excellence.
 We have been ranked among the best law schools for serving first-generation and underrepresented groups since we opened.
-UCI is a Minority Serving Institution, known for its Black Thriving Initiative and designated as an Asian American and Native American Pacific Islander-Serving Institution (AANAPISI) and as a Hispanic-Serving Institution (HSI).
-UCI is also known as one of the best universities in the country for advancing upward mobility of its students.
+UC Irvine is a Minority Serving Institution, known for its Black Thriving Initiative and designated as an Asian American and Native American Pacific Islander-Serving Institution (AANAPISI) and as a Hispanic-Serving Institution (HSI).
+UC Irvine is also known as one of the best universities in the country for advancing upward mobility of its students.
 Students from all backgrounds and life experiences, including many first-generation students, are supported by a deeply committed and talented professional staff.